Public holiday pay and entitlements for state system employees

 The minimum public holiday entitlement for state system employees under the Minimum Conditions of Employment Act 1993 is that full time and part time employees who are not required to work on a day solely because that day is a public holiday are entitled to be paid as if they were required to work on that day.
 Casual employees who are not required to work are not entitled to be paid on a public holiday.

 Full time and part time employees who are not required to work on a day solely because that day is a public holiday must be paid for the same hours they ordinarily work at their ordinary rate of pay.
-This includes apprentices and trainees, employees paid by commission or piece rate, and employees employed by household employers in a private home.
+This applies to all full time and part time employees, including apprentices and trainees, employees paid by commission or piece rate, and employees employed by household employers in a private home.

 For example, Jian is a part time employee who works 9am to 2pm each Monday.
 On a Monday public holiday, if Jian is not required to work because the day is a public holiday, he must be paid his ordinary rate of pay for the 5 hours he would normally have worked.

-Full time and part time employees paid wholly by commission, percentage reward or piece rates are to be paid the highest of the following for a public holiday:
+Full time and part time employees who are paid wholly by commission, percentage reward or piece rates are to be paid the highest of the following for a public holiday:

 • a rate payable under a WA award, industrial agreement or contract of employment for a period of leave;